-USSC Technical Advisors are experts in their given fields, each with decades of experience and knowledge related to on-premise signs.
+USSC Foundation Technical Advisors are experts in their given fields.
+Each one has decades of experience and knowledge related to building, installing and maintaining a commercial sign.
 They are available to answer questions and for consultation in their core areas.
 In addition to assisting USSCF Supporting Members, the USSCF Technical Advisors can provide assistance to a wide variety of individuals and organizations, including: planners, attorneys, municipalities, county and regional governments, sign owners, and sign and graphic designers, to name but a few of the types of groups the USSC Foundation has helped in the past.

 Randy serves currently as the NEC Code Panel 18 Special Expert since 1989 and having the distinction of being a member of the NEC Quarter Century Club.
 Randy provides direct input to the composition of the National Electric Code.